• Skip to primary navigation

 Instructions

-• Mix together all the ingredients in a large bowl - either using an electric mixer or by hand until the dough comes together in a ball.
+• Mix together all the ingredients in a large bowl - either using an electric mixer or food processor until the dough comes together in a ball.
+(If mixing by hand with a spoon, use cold butter.)

 • Split the dough into 3 and, on an ovenproof silicone mat, roll each out evenly into a cylinder shape with both your hands (or mould with fingers to a rectangle) to about 3-4 cm (at least an inch) diameter.
 Roll each into cling film to make them smooth.